fluffymadness/odroid-xu3-fan-control/README.md

 Odroid Fan Control
 ---
-Makes the XU3 and XU4 a bit less noisy
+Makes the XU4 a bit less noisy

 Will work on: